ministryofjustice/cloud-platform/architecture-decision-record/cp30/ADR-005-observability-amp-amg-adot.md

 The binding chain is: **IAM Identity Center group (per BU) → Grafana team → {folder permission + data source permission}**.

 **Implementation dependency:** the AWS provider manages the AMG *workspace* and IAM roles, but Grafana-internal objects (teams, folders, data sources, and data source permissions) are managed through the Grafana provider / dashboards-as-code pipeline that authenticates into the workspace.
-The isolation is only realised once that second layer exists; the `observability` component provisions the workspace and IAM foundation, and the Grafana-object layer is tracked as follow-up work (see Related Decisions).
+The isolation is only realised once that second layer exists; the root `cloud-platform` component provisions the workspace and IAM foundation, and the Grafana-object layer is tracked as follow-up work (see Related Decisions).

 **Superseded proposal (original, pre-2026-09-07):** AMG in a dedicated Observability account separate from the Platform Services account, on the grounds that app engineers should never touch the account hosting Argo CD.
 Rejected in favour of the above because app-team access is read-only and dashboard-only, making the extra account's overhead unjustified.